 Immediately call the Assignment Recordation Branch to request possible suspension of the recordation.
 The recordation may be suspended for two days.
 You’ll be instructed to email the specialist you speak with requesting the cancellation and that a refund be issued.
 However, if the assignment has already been recorded, your request will be denied.
-You must then follow the procedures outlined in the Trademark Manual of Examining Procedure (TMEP) Section 503.06 to make any corrections to the assignment.
+You must then follow the procedures outlined in the TMEP section 503.06 to make any corrections to the assignment.

 Mail Stop Assignment Recordation Branch

-Director of the US Patent and Trademark Office
+Director of the U.S. Patent and Trademark Office

 PO Box 1450